 This chapter will introduce the build step of Pages deployment and how it works.

-When creating a project, Pages will use the default configuration of the preset template for build.
-For imported GitHub repositories, Pages will automatically identify the framework used and apply the most common build configuration.
+When creating a project, Pages will use the default configuration of the preset template to build in the current situation; for imported GitHub repositories, Pages will automatically identify the framework used by and apply the most common build configuration.

-If you need specific settings, you can customize the root directory, build command, and output directory parameters such as when creating a new project or in project settings.
+If you need specific settings, you can customize parameters such as root directory, build command, and output directory when creating a new project or in project settings.

-You can start up Pages deployment in two ways:
+You can start up Pages deployment through two methods:

 Build Settings